-We’re documenting and sharing the development and detail of the research project : Enabling Ongoingness: Content Creation & Consumption in the New Digital Age funded by the EPSRC (Engineering and Physical Sciences Research Council) UK.
+We’re documenting and sharing detail of the completed research project : Enabling Ongoingness: Content Creation & Consumption in the New Digital Age funded by the EPSRC (Engineering and Physical Sciences Research Council) UK.

-The project is a design engagement with older people, people living with dementia, people approaching the end of their lives and people who are bereaved.
+The project was a design engagement with older people, people living with dementia, people approaching the end of their lives and people who are bereaved.

-The project is called Enabling Ongoingness because the term ongoingness suggests that our relationships with each other, especially the most personally meaningful of these, do not end if someone dies.
+The project was called Enabling Ongoingness because the term ongoingness suggests that our relationships with each other, especially the most personally meaningful of these, do not end if someone dies.
 For many people there is continuity and something that lasts that can be of great comfort and inner support for people when they are bereaved.
-Rather than thinking of endings, we are championing continued bonds between people in this project and hope to support these for participants and to enable people to think of things that we could all make together not only for now, but also for the future.
+Rather than thinking of endings, we championied continued bonds between people, hoped to support these for participants and to enable people to think of things that we could all make together not only for now, but also for the future.

 Anew & Ivvor